Description

 At Dogger Bank two 13.5" (34.3 cm) APC projectiles hit German armor of 30 cm (12") without penetrating.
 A third shell of this caliber hit Seydlitz on her 23 cm (9") barbette armor at an angle of 33 degrees to the normal.
 Although this burst without any splinters entering the ship, flash and spalled armor fragments ignited 62 propellant charges and this fire burned out both stern turrets, killing 165 crewmen.
 Seydlitz was hit again by a 13.5" (34.3 cm) projectile almost the same way during the Battle of Jutland (Skagerrak) and this again holed the armor but was kept out except for flash which ignited four charges.

 These guns were of the standard wire-wound construction and the first 67 of the 206 guns produced still had the forward locating shoulders and lacked the taper fit.
-54 guns were still in existence in 1939 along with six turrets removed from HMS Tiger and HMS Iron Duke which had been placed in storage at Rosyth.
-An additional three turrets remained on the demilitarized Iron Duke.
+54 guns were still in existence in 1939 and 12 of them had fired less than 20 EFC.
+There were also six turrets removed from HMS Tiger and HMS Iron Duke which had been placed in storage at Rosyth.
+During World War II three of these guns were used as railway artillery in the Dover area and were supplied with super charges.
+A further three guns were relined to 8" (20.3 cm) as a "not very successful super-velocity gun - a remarkable waste of effort" (John Campbell).

 Gun Characteristics